edgedb/easy-edgedb/README.md

 };
 ```

 So if there are no `Crewman` types, he will get the number 1.
 The next will get 2, and so on.
-So we do this five times and `SELECT Crewman{number};`.
+So after doing this five times, we can `SELECT Crewman {number};` to see the result.
 It gives us:

 ```
 {